History of Real Sociedad in Timeline

 November 2015: David Moyes Sacked

-On November 9, 2015, David Moyes was sacked as Real Sociedad manager and was replaced by Eusebio Sacristán.
+On November 9, 2015, David Moyes was sacked after falling to 16th in La Liga and was replaced by Eusebio Sacristán.

-In June 2017, Eusebio Sacristán's contract with Real Sociedad was renewed.
+In June 2017, Sacristán's contract with Real Sociedad was renewed.
+However, he was ultimately dismissed.

 December 2018: Imanol Alguacil Appointed Manager

-On December 26, 2018, Imanol Alguacil succeeded Aiser Garitano as Real Sociedad's manager.
+On December 26, 2018, Imanol Alguacil succeeded Aiser Garitano as reserve team manager.

 In 2020, Real Sociedad won the Copa del Rey.

-On 3 April 2021, Real Sociedad won its third Copa del Rey in a Basque derby against Athletic Bilbao.
-This was the 2020 Copa del Rey Final, delayed due to COVID-19.
+In April 2021, Real Sociedad won its third Copa del Rey, which was the delayed 2020 Copa del Rey Final, due to COVID-19.
+They played a Basque derby against Athletic Bilbao.

-In the 2022–23 season, Real Sociedad finished fourth in La Liga, qualifying for the next season's Champions League for the first time in ten years.
+In 2022, Real Sociedad finished fourth in La Liga, qualifying for the next season's Champions League for the first time in ten years.

 2023: UEFA Champions League Round of 16

-In the 2023-24 season, Real Sociedad progressed to the round of 16 in the UEFA Champions League, losing 4–1 over two legs to PSG.
+In the 2023–24 season, Real Sociedad progressed to the round of 16 of the UEFA Champions League, losing to PSG.